 I’m a freelance writer, or as my grandmother puts it, I “work for the internet”.

-Specifically I write, in descending order of frequency, a newspaper column, feature articles, short stories and books.
+Specifically I write, a column, feature articles, short stories and books.

 My 2014 memoir, The Feel-Good Hit of the Year follows my journey from starry-eyed flower child to inept gangster and was shortlisted for the National Biography Award and a Ned Kelly Award.
 It was followed in 2015 by Mistakes Were Made, a collection of essays and kind-of-sort-of sequel.